AbstracD/fasti/README.md

 delElement(deletes any element)
 delAll(deletes all fasti objects)

-so if you want to test this, paste code into html/js, or use require in node, but I'm not sure it will work, and try code like
+so if you want to test this, paste code into html/js, or use require in node.js, but I'm not sure it will work, and try code like

 btn1 = addButton(200, 200, 'button');